 Gowanus doesn't provide traditional tour-book sights, but crossing to and fro on the bridges that span the murky waters reveals the district's industrial past.
 The most evocative of them is the Carroll Street Bridge, the oldest retractile bridge in the States, constructed in 1889.
 Not that it has much competition: there are only four such bridges around, the design of its wooden deck slowly sliding back horizontally to allow safe passage of ships never having gained popularity.
 Crossing from the cobblestoned street across its planks and stopping to gaze at bobbing buoys feels nearly pastoral.
 The Union Street and 3rd Street Bridges are quite similar to each other, both drawbridges built in 1905.
 From the latter, some of Gowanus' most historic buildings are within a stone's throw.
 There's the so-called Bat Cave, the soaring Victorian-era Brooklyn Rapid Transit Power House turned party space and public art canvas; the graffitied brick pile is being transformed, if all goes well, into artists' studios.
 Nearby, at the corner of Third and 3rd, the squat, concrete Coignet Stone Building long stood dilapidated and alone on a vacant lot, a whisper away from being knocked down or falling in on itself.
 Erected in 1873 for a short-lived cast-stone manufacturer, it now has company in new neighborhood landmark Whole Foods, which hems it in.
 Staring from the other side of Third Avenue, the burnt-sienna walls of the Old American Can Factory were also thrown up in the late 1800s, though the place has been repurposed to serve as studio space for designers and filmmakers, as well as the site for a summertime rooftop film series.
 And close to the 9th Street Bridge, the unofficial emblem of Brooklyn hangs on as a (literal) sign of Gowanus' manufacturing past.
 Don't be content to see the Kentile Floors image on T-shirts; view the eight-story (unlit) neon sign while you can from the quiet intersection of Second Avenue and 9th Street.

 Perhaps not surprising in an area of disused factories and warehouses, a thriving art scene has descended, its participants in search of cheap rent, open space and a place to display their DIY spirit.
 No gallery has been more formative than Proteus Gowanus (in the former National Packing Box Factory, the faded letters of which are visible from the Union Street side of the building; entrance is around the corner on Nevins), almost more of an incubator these days for curious projects and displays.
 To wit, the Reanimation Library curates a collection of out-of-circulation titles, many focusing on specific disciplines—great for when you need to learn The 99 Critical Shots in Pool (coauthored by one Ray “Cool Cat” Martin) or reference the World Treasury of Mushrooms in Color.
-In another exhibition space, Bkbx displays works that are textile heavy and environment focused, while the Morbid Anatomy Library and Museum is a cabinet of curiosities that champions taxidermy—and offers classes in the discipline.
+Another exhibition space, Bkbx displays works that are textile heavy and environment focused.
 History buffs will enjoy visiting Proteus' Hall of the Gowanus, which holds artifacts of the canal and neighborhood that date back hundreds of years; flip through old newspaper clippings from The Brooklyn Daily Eagle to catch up on crimes of the times.
 Just down the street, The Green Building takes up a late-1800s brass foundry.
 Since the business ceased in the 1980s, the building has hosted religious services, club nights and private affairs; a space in the complex is dedicated to the Show Room, which tends to feature promising young NYC artists; its tall white walls and glass patio doors make it a bright, soothing spot to view work.
 Plenty of other neighborhood artist spaces abound; indeed, around 200 artists took part in an open studios event in fall 2013, sponsored by Arts Gowanus.

 Two establishments that have made upper Third Avenue a sort of Restaurant Row of late are Littleneck and The Pines.
 The former, perhaps not unexpected with water so nearby, is a refined clam shack: in its cute confines, decorated with rope and fishing supplies, you can get a $14 single-malt-based cocktail to go with your oysters or belly-clam roll.
 The Pines is geared more for landlubbers, bringing locavorish items—say, boar belly and maitake mushrooms or Wagyu beef and sunchokes—to the shores of a canal that has rarely seen the likes.